SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

         - **Description**: SendMessageAsync method (line 100) constructs a new Message object that it will send to IoT Hub.
 It includes the event message properties to include the message content type (JSON), and the schema name, as defined in the device model scripts you edited earlier.
 The microservice running the IoT Hub EventProcessor will look for these values before processing messages and saving them to Cosmos DB.

     - Visual Studio Project: SimulationAgent
-        - **File Path**: Simulation\\DeviceActor.cs
+        - **File Path**: SimulationManager.cs
-        - **Description**: Each device is assigned an instance of the DeviceActor class.
-This class manages the following state machine flow (as shown within the MoveNext method).
+        - **Description**: Each device is assigned an instance of a DeviceStateActor (DeviceState\\DeviceStateActor.cs), DeviceConnectionActor (DeviceConnection\\DeviceConnectionActor.cs), DeviceTelemetryActor (DeviceTelemetry\\DeviceTelemetryActor.cs), DevicePropertiesActor(DeviceProperties\\DevicePropertiesActor.cs), and DeviceReplayActor(DeviceReplay\\DeviceReplayActor.cs).
+This class manages all of the actors for this solution - generated through the *TryToCreateActorsForPartitionAsync* and *CreateActorsForDeviceAsync*.
+Through the actors, the simulated device will:
             - Connect to IoT Hub.
             - Bootstrap the device to retrieve it, create if necessary, and update the device twin state.
             - Update the device state using the state scripts we created, in order to send telemetry.